lsantos2000/asp-net-webapi-backend/README.md

     ```

     Note:
-     - the code is prrepared to apply all migrations at starup, if does not find a database or they are not applied yet.
+     - the code is prrepared to apply all migrations at startup, if does not find a database or they are not applied yet.
      - the migrations are already in the Data\Migrations folder.
 To get them, these commands were executed:

     ```sh
-    dotnet ef add migrations InitialCreate --output-dir Data/Migrations dotnet ef migrations add SeedGames --output-dir Data\Migrations dotnet ef migrations add SeedExtraGames --output-dir Data\Migrations
+    dotnet ef migrations add InitialCreate --output-dir Data\Migrations dotnet ef database update
     ```

 5. Run the application: